Dragiša Milović: Mayor of Zvečan (2002–13)

 The Kosovo Serb community generally participated in the 2002 local elections in northern Kosovo, except in Kosovska Mitrovica.
-Milović appeared in the lead position on the DSS's electoral list for Zvečan and was elected when the list won five out of seventeen seats.
+Milović appeared in the lead position on the DSS's electoral list for Zvečan and was elected to the local assembly when the list won five out of seventeen seats.
 No party won a clear victory, and the DSS was able to form a coalition government with Milović as mayor.
 In a meeting with UNMIK leader Michael Steiner shortly after his election, Milović said that the United Nations mission had failed in its goals.
 "Even after three and a half years there has been no mass return of Serbs," he said, "while there is no safety and freedom of movement for the remaining Serb population in the province."

 In 2004, Milović said that his administration would not accommodate "destabilizing" actions, citing UNMIK's recent decision to turn over municipal police responsibilities to the Kosovo Police without local consultation or approval.
 In August 2005, he said that parts of Zvečan were experiencing serious water shortages due to the decision of the Priština authorities to withhold necessary water supplies from Serb communities in the north.

-At a protest to mark the two-year anniversary of the 2004 unrest in Kosovo, Milović said that "a settlement to the status of Kosovo must be arrived at through compromise, international law and the borders must be respected, there must be no winners and losers."
-Later in the year, he welcomed the approval of a new Serbian constitution that recognized Kosovo and Metohija as an integral party of the country with significant autonomy.
+At a protest in early 2006, Milović said that "a settlement to the status of Kosovo must be arrived at through compromise, international law and the borders must be respected, there must be no winners and losers."
+Later in the year, he welcomed the approval of a new Serbian constitution that recognized Kosovo and Metohija as an integral part of the country with significant autonomy.